 We firmly believe that investing in the education of our employees is critical to our success.
-Our employees are provided access to a robust learning management system that offers hundreds of courses on various topics ranging from compliance to leadership and for job-specific skills.
-In 2022 and 2021, employees spent an average of 36 and 14 hours, respectively, per employee in training sessions.
+Our employees are provided access to a robust learning management system that offers hundreds of courses on various topics ranging from compliance to leadership to job-specific skills.
+In 2023 and 2022, employees spent an average of 35 and 36 hours, respectively, per employee in training sessions.
 We provide an Educational Assistance Program for employees, which offers financial assistance for both professional and personal development to inspire employees to continuously enhance their skills and knowledge.
 We have a customized leadership development program designed for current and aspiring managers in search of developing their leadership skills.
 The program provides training on topics that are aligned with our Leadership Principles and our Core Values.
-In 2022, we launched a pilot mentorship program to provide opportunity for mentors and mentees to accelerate their personal and professional development through a one-on-one guided relationship.
+In 2023, we completed the first year of our mentorship program to provide opportunity for mentors and mentees to accelerate their personal and professional development through a one-on-one guided relationship.

-In order to ensure our industry remains robust, we are committed to supporting Science, Technology, Engineering and Mathematics (STEM) programs in the cities where we have facilities.
+To ensure our industry remains robust, we are committed to supporting Science, Technology, Engineering and Mathematics (STEM) programs in the cities where we have facilities.
 Through the Protolabs Foundation, we provide STEM education grants to eligible organizations.
-In addition, we partner with schools, colleges and universities to provide various outreach opportunities and sponsorships.
+In addition, we partner with schools, colleges, and universities to provide various outreach opportunities and sponsorships.